How many solar panels do I need for my home in 2023?

 1,000 sq. feet | 4,710 kWh | 8 |

-By reviewing the various kWh requirements for everyday household appliances and products, one thing is clear: certain add-ons will dramatically change monthly energy use and can have an outsized impact on the size of the solar panel system you should install.
-For example, pairing your electric vehicle with solar panels is a great way to reduce carbon emissions and improve energy efficiency; however, it should be planned accordingly, considering it could potentially double the size of your solar energy system.
+Reviewing the various kWh requirements for everyday household appliances and products, one thing is clear: specific add-ons will dramatically change monthly energy use and can impact the size of the solar panel system you should install.
+For example, pairing your electric vehicle with solar panels is a great way to reduce carbon emissions and improve energy efficiency.
+But it could double the size of your solar energy system.

-Though it’s certainly possible to install a solar system and then have a solar installer add more panels later to accommodate increased energy needs, the most pragmatic option is to size your system as accurately as possible based on your expected purchases – such as an electric vehicle, swimming pool or central air system.
-Asking yourself, “how many solar panels will I need for my refrigerator, my hot tub, etc.” is a great habit for any new solar homeowner.
+It's certainly possible to install a solar system and then add more panels later to accommodate increased energy needs.
+However, it's easier and cheaper to size your system as accurately as possible based on your expected purchases like heat pumps, an electric vehicle, or a swimming pool.
+Asking yourself, "How many solar panels will I need for my refrigerator, hot tub, etc." is an excellent exercise for any new solar homeowner.

 Solar panel requirements for individual appliances